ScottQuinn144/project-two/README.md

 ## **Credits**

-### Topic Selection and Code Advice
  # NTI Gymnasium (Gothenburg Sweden)
  The amazing staff and students who I work with everyday at this I.T school helped me select the clock idea as a great first JavaScript project.
+I credit the school for topic selection and support when I was frustrated.

 # Code Institute
 This project is a projection of the learning material learnt on Code Institute's learning platfom.

 ## **Disclaimer**

-This site was built for educational purposes only, all rights to teh title name or clock idea remain with the copyright owners. `Tell The Time` is a creation of the developer.
+This site was built for educational purposes only, all rights to the title name or clock idea remain with the copyright owners. `Tell The Time` is a fictional creation of the developer.

 Developer: Scott Quinn